spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 So the most common use case for the `load` function is to fetch data from an external source, like an API.

+In the following sections I'll go through some examples of fetching data from an API on the server and client.

+## Fetching data from external sources

 <!-- Links -->